LLM monitoring: Why your AI can be up while completely failing

 Traditional monitoring answers one question: Is the system responding?

 For web servers, databases, and APIs, this makes sense.
-If the system responds within acceptable latency and returns data without errors, it is probably working.
+If the system responds within acceptable latency and returns data without errors, it’s probably working.

 LLMs break this assumption completely.

-A Datadog study on LLM observability found that teams using only traditional metrics missed critical quality degradation in production systems.
+Datadog’s LLM Observability platform now provides end-to-end tracing across AI agents, structured experiments, and quality evaluations.
+But teams using only traditional metrics still miss critical quality degradation in production systems.
 The API responded fine.
 Latency was normal.
 Error rates were low.

 The model was hallucinating customer data and mixing up user contexts.